 Now, I know that gender differences aren't always exact, but let me share some general observations based on my own personal experience, my research and the work I do with my clients.
 I also know that when an emotional topic, like sex, is on the table, it helps to step back and apply some logic to the situation.

-When a man has sex, he is able to feel.
-He is able to open his heart and feel emotions and he is able to connect to his own humanity, so to speak.
-What men are often unable to say is that cuddling next to you — both before and after sex — allows them to set aside being the strong man society expects.
-He can draw strength and comfort from the feel of your body against him.
-He can let down inhibitions.
+What men are often unable to say is that cuddling next to you — both before and after sex — allows them a moment's freedoms from being the strong man society expects.
+He recharges his strength and comfort from the feel of your body against him.
+He finally lets down inhibitions.
 He can surrender.
-Though during the act of intercourse, a man is hard and strong, entering a women allows him to experience not only her warmth and softness, but his own.
-Sex allows a man to feel loved, accepted, supported, and masculine.

 And don't think I don't get it!
-When a couple has sex, the woman is physically open and allowing her body to be entered.
+When a couple has sex, the woman is physically open and allowing entrance into her body (her temple).
 A man hungers for sex, because he wants to reconnect and share love.
-Women hunger for sex, too … but often they want the emotional fulfillment and communication before they are willing to open to sex.
-So, it can be easy to get in a cycle of no sex.
+Women hunger for sex, too … but often they want the emotional fulfillment and communication before they willingly surrender to the physical aspects of sex.
+So, falling into a cycle of no sex can happen easily.

-Throw out the idea that having sex twice a week will fix your relationship.
+Throw out the idea that having sex twice a week will magically "fix" your relationship.
 Instead, what if you experimented for the next 30 days with sex?

 Debra Smouse believes that within every woman is an Inner Sex Kitten just dying to go from "meow" to "roar".
 To connect with Debra, visit her website and connect with her on Facebook or Twitter, where she shares snippets of creating a life she loves.